ansys/pymeilisearch/doc/source/user-guide/search_engine.rst

 .. literalinclude:: ../_static/simple.html
    :language: html

-Search Bar with Customized Styling
+Search bar with customized styling
 ----------------------------------

 If you want to use the customized search bar shown in the example, you can use the `search.html`